Sindercube/Skindentity/README.md

     return api_template(args, new_render, deta.Drive('new_renders'))
 ```

-Anyone with any graphic design knowledge can also contribute by redesigning the landing page of the website.
+Anyone with any web design knowledge can also contribute by redesigning the landing page of the website.

 ###### Psst, want to host your own API for free?
 Go check out [DETA](https://www.deta.sh/), they're pretty cool.